 It is becoming increasingly impossible to be content with the newly discovered annoyances (extra steps or efforts necessary to get the same work done) of the older versions of high-end cameras, and the R3 highlights those shortcomings of the previous models.

 The R3 boasts a build quality that is suitable for professionals, and it also includes what is likely the greatest autofocus technology that has ever been included in an interchangeable lens camera.
-This camera has a distinct edge over all other models in terms of review time because to its Eye Control AF, subject identification and tracking performance, Smart Controllers, and a multitude of other features.
+This camera has a distinct edge over all other models in terms of review time because of its Eye Control AF, subject identification and tracking performance, Smart Controllers, and a multitude of other features.

 The performance of the Canon EOS R3 is indicative of membership in the premier 1-series, and it is a simple decision to make to go with the R3 rather than the 1D X Mark III.
 The fact that the R3 is a model from Canon’s 3-series indicates that the company will likely release a model that is even more amazing (and more expensive) in the near future.